rwilliams/jrubywiki/Concurrency-in-jruby.md

 Thread Safety refers to the ability to perform operations against a shared structure across multiple threads and know there will be no resulting errors or data integrity issues.

 The JRuby runtime itself is considered to be threadsafe.
-From Java, you can use a single runtime safely across threads, provided the code in those thread does not do thread-unsafe Ruby operations listed below.
+From Java, you can use a single runtime safely across threads, provided the code in those threads does not do thread-unsafe Ruby operations listed below.
 From Ruby, this means that the JRuby runtime itself will never be corrupted by concurrent operations.

 More specifically, the following operations are thread-safe in JRuby: